|Nutritional Guidelines (per serving)|

 Garnish these springtime ferns with a sprinkle of a gently flavored spring herb, such as chervil, dill, or mint.

 Add a small dollop of crème fraîche or plain yogurt alongside the ferns.

 Spritz on a bit of lemon juice before serving or grate a bit fo lemon zest on instead.

+Always look for fiddleheads that are green and bright, with minimal browning on the edges.
+Unless you forage for them yourself, this is tricky, but know that significantly browned or soft fiddleheads will be more bitter than grassy, with their delicate grassy flavor overwhelmed by a vague muddiness.
 Everyone must choose for themselves, of course, but it seems better to forego fiddleheads entirely than to bother with ones that are half-spoiled, especially since they are often quite expensive.
 Sadly, one all too often sees specialty markets selling sub-par fiddlehead ferns, as much mushy brown edges as bright green delight, at truly premium prices.